Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 The poignant movie stars Emilio Estevez, Judd Nelson and Molly Ringwald, Ally Sheedy, and Anthony Michael Hall.
 Even today, I can safely say this is a movie that cuts deeply into the overall problems of public education in America.

-When Ringwald is eating sushi for lunch while the other students have their lunch, the sushi scene is so funny.
+The sushi scene is so funny when Ringwald is eating sushi for lunch while the other students have their lunch.

 "Sex in the City 2"

-Sex in the City 2 takes a silly look at using sushi to entice a romantic interlude.
+Sex in the City 2 takes a silly look at sushi to entice a romantic interlude.
 Samantha covers sexy areas of her naked body.
-Waiting for her lover when the phone rings and she obviously can't answer the phone.
+Waiting for her lover when the phone rings, she obviously can't answer the phone.

 I have to honestly say I have never seen the cable show or the movies.
-I did watch the clip and have it here for you in another language.
-But you will get the idea.
+I did watch the clip.
+Unfortunately, the clip is no longer available.
+Hopefully, you've seen the movie and movie or get the idea.
 The visual of this scene is what is funny, not the dialogue.